codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

     modified:   index.html
 ```

-If you’re happy with that, and you verify that everything that had conflicts has been staged, you can type git commit to finalize the merge commit.
+If you're happy with that, and you verify that everything that had conflicts has been staged, you can type git commit to finalize the merge commit.
 The commit message by default looks something like this:

 ```bash
 Merge branch 'iss53'